Overall Risk Assessment in the COVID-19 Environment

 During each teaching session, the teacher in charge should ensure that all pupils are not presenting any COVID-19 symptoms.

-Pupils and staff to walk in corridors, on the left hand side only, in single file, maintaining 2 metre social distancing from other bubbles where possible.
+Pupils and staff to walk in corridors, on the left hand, maintaining 2 metre social distancing from other bubbles where possible.

-Priority is to be given to those exiting a building.
+Priority is to be given to those exiting a bulding.

 No more than a maximum of 15 staff in the MS staff room at any one time maintaining 2 metres SD.